Scheduling and Fee Policies

 - If you request disclosure.

-These situations are generally rare, and should such a situation occur, I will make every effort to fully discuss it with you before taking any action.
+These situations are generally rare, and should such a situation occur, we will make every effort to fully discuss it with you before taking any action.

-At times it may prove helpful to me to consult with other professionals about a case.
-During a consultation, I make every effort to avoid revealing the identity of my clients.
+At times it may prove helpful to us to consult with other professionals about a case.
+During a consultation, we make every effort to avoid revealing the identity of clients.
 The consultant is also legally bound to keep the information confidential.